 The librarians and faculty have a joint responsibility in building the collection to support the curriculum.
 You have the opportunity to shape the collection by working with your library liaison and submitting orders for materials throughout the year.
 Please allow sufficient time to acquire, catalog and process the materials.
 Orders for the current fiscal year are accepted from June 1 until early March, with orders accepted after that date being processed after June 1.
 Each month, the items ordered from the previous month are displayed in Dewey Decimal order online for you to see what has been added in your subject area.
 Additional information on collection development is available online here.
 Orders should be submitted to your liaison or to Sandy Stump (610-921-7205).

-The Library provides access to thousands of streaming videos that you can embed or link in Moodle and that you and your audience can access only through the through the Albright Library.
+The Library provides access to thousands of streaming videos that you can embed or link in Canvas and that you and your audience can access only through the through the Albright Library.